 Match Officials will be paid their fees and/or expenses by the home Club before or immediately after the Competition Match.
 Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.

 (F) In the event of a Competition Match not being played because of circumstances over which the Clubs have no control, the Match Officials, if present, shall be entitled to half fee plus expenses.
 Where a Competition Match is not played owing to one Club being in default, that Club shall be ordered to pay the Match Officials, if they attend the Ground, their full fee and expenses.
 Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.

 (G) A referee not keeping his or her engagement and failing to give a satisfactory explanation as to their non-appearance, may be reported to the Affiliated Association with which he or she is registered.

 (H) Each Club shall, in a manner prescribed from time to time by The FA, award marks to the referee for each Competition Match and the name of the referee and the marks awarded shall be submitted to the Competition on the prescribed form provided.
 Clubs failing to comply with this Rule shall be liable to be fined (in accordance with the Fines Tariff) or dealt with as the Management Committee shall determine.

-The marks must be received by the designated League Officer by email within four full days (Sunday and Bank Holiday included) of the conclusion of the match.
+The marks must be entered on Full Time within four days (Sunday and Bank Holiday included) of the conclusion of the match.
 Clubs failing to comply may be fined.

 Total marks shall be awarded from 1 to 100.
-If 60 or under is awarded to a Referee a written explanation must be sent by email to the Referees Support Officer within four days of the match being played.
+If 60 or under is awarded to a Referee a full written explanation using the “Guide to marking Referees” in the League handbook must be entered on Full Time.

 (I) The Competition shall keep a record of the markings and, on the form provided by the prescribed date each Season, shall submit a summary to The FA/County FA.